Despite being shamed for overcharging patients, hospitals raised their prices, again

 Niger was named the worst country in the Girls’ Opportunity Index, compiled by Save the Children to mark International Day of the Girl.

 The US came 32nd in the index due to its low representation of women in parliament, high teenage pregnancy rates and and its record on maternal deaths.
-Fourteen women died per 100,000 live births in the US in 2015, […]
+Fourteen women died per 100,000 live births in the US in 2015, a similar […]

 Read the Full Article